novoda/sqlite-analyzer/README.md

 }
 ```

-After you've added the sources to `buildSrc` or added the buildscript dependency, you can start using this library, add these lines to the `build.gradle` of your project:
+To use the library with [sqlite-provider](https://github.com/novoda/sqlite-provider), add these lines to the `build.gradle` of your project:

 ```groovy
 apply plugin: 'sqlite-analyzer'